eonil/editor/README.md

 To Do
 -----
+- Save edited source file on closing it.
 - Cargo output parsing and display. (via Unix pipe)
 - Racer output parsing and display. (via Unix pipe)
 - Racer autocompletion GUI support.